overturetool/tempo-ui/README.md

 TempoUI is a library for building UIs for VDM models using DukeScript and Overture.

-To build TempoUI, check it out and build with Maven;  `cd tempoui; mvn compile`.
+To install TempoUI, check it out and build with Maven;  `cd tempoui; mvn install`.

 Usage
 ---